Sculpture Park Engelbrecht

 In 2001, Erich Engelbrecht bought the property with the intent of installing his Sculpture Park throughout the gardens and former farming and hunting fields of Château des Fougis.

 On loan from a private collection, the artist and his wife also mounted a second exhibition in the main wing of the castle, presenting some previous works like large format tapestries, oil paintings, small steel figures and graphics.

-The open air exhibition at the Sculpture Park is open to public.
-The indoor exhibition can only be visited with a private appointment.

 Les Fougis (the site)

 “In the 15th century, according to tradition, Les Fougis were the hunting grounds of the Bourbons.
 In 1495 records exist of financial payments between Duke Charles the 3rd and Hughes le Long, Lord of Fougis and provost of the Duke’s Hunting.
 Earlier still, there’s a reference to the Lord of Fougis in an inventory written in 1410 by Pierre Bodet for Guichard Dauphin, Lord of Jaligny.
 In fact, the family le Long were the registered holders of les Fougis from 1461 onwards, through squire Hugonin le Long, who was also provost of the Hunting of Pierre the 2nd.
 The Le Longs retained the ownership of Les Fougis until 1727, the date on which the territory was bequeathed to a nephew, Jean Berthier de Bizy.
 Their descendants retained it until the French Revolution.
 In 1802 it was bought by Antoine Clayeux, whose family owns the site to the present day.

 Rebuilt at the end of the 16th century (a doorway in classic style is dated 1593) the Fougis have walls pierced with more decorative openings.
 A description from Nicolas de Nicolay in 1569 states ‘fort chasteau, terre et seigneurie…’ (strong castle, land, and lordship...)

 The château is composed of a main rectangular building, flanked by two square towers on its southwest and northeast corners, and a round tower to the southeast.
 A second perpendicular wing to the north is also flanked by another square tower on its east corner.
 The walls are made of red and dark brown brickwork, paired to form lozenge patterns.
 The openings are framed with white limestone.
 The north façade and some windows to the other sides were modified throughout the end of the 19th century.”

 At the turn of the 19th to the 20th centuries, the house was completely renovated and remodeled.
 The main courtyard received arcades on both wings, one of them with a glazed loggia.
 The north wing became an extra floor for the extended family and services.
 The interiors present a language typical for the period.

 After acquiring the property, Erich Engelbrecht undertook a multitude of renovation and building works on the fields and buildings to adapt Les Fougis for these exhibitions.

 Some of his family members settled in Fougis, where they presently live and work.